 He also gives you some strategic advice to help you manage this situation effectively:

 “Our job as professional sellers is to justify the difference between our premium price and the market price.”

 If a prospect says your price is higher than the competitions, Weinberg says to respond with something along the lines of the following:

 “I hope so!
 There are a number of reasons why we are, and that's why a number of (similar companies in their space, known names etc) have chosen to trust us with their business.”

-That’s how you gather back control of the pricing conversation.
-You put yourself in a position to show your differentiators and display the value of your offering so you can prompt the prospect to reconsider their perspective.
+In other words, competitive pricing is a great thing.
+Use it to your advantage to show your differentiators and display the value of your offering so you can prompt the prospect to reconsider their perspective.

-When the prospect does have budget, if you’ve communicated the value of your offer - you’ll be the first number they call.
+When the prospect does have a budget, if you’ve communicated the value of your offer, you’ll be the first number they call.